 Revenues.
 Revenues increased \$90.9 million, or 129%, to \$161.7 million during the year ended December 31, 2020, from revenue of \$70.8 million during the year ended December 31, 2019.
-The main driver was an increase in subscription revenue of \$62.7 million, primarily due to a 107% increase in the average number of paid subscribers during 2020 as compared to 2019, with the remainder of the increase driven by a change in mix of plans purchased and increased pricing.
-We also saw an increase in advertising revenues, primarily due to a 58% increase in DAUs during 2020 as compared to 2019, which resulted in increased advertisements served.
-Average revenue per DAU for our ads also increased year over year, accounting for the remainder of the increase in advertising revenues.
+The main driver was an increase in subscription revenue of \$62.7 million, due to the rise in the number of paid subscriptions.
+We also saw an increase in free users, which resulted in increased advertisements served and advertising revenues.
 Duolingo English Test revenue grew as well, which can at least partially be attributed to the COVID-19 pandemic with the closing of many in-person test centers, as well as the growth initiatives we have taken during 2020.